 Dr. García served on the faculty of the Peabody Preparatory of the Johns Hopkins University and is currently associate professor of piano and assistant director of the School of Music at Texas State University, where he is also the coordinator of the piano department.
 Additionally, he is the founder and director of the Texas State International Piano Festival, and faculty member at the InterHarmony International Music Festival in Tuscany, Italy.

-Washington Garcia became a citizen of the United States on March 2013.
+Washington Garcia became a Steinway Artist on 2014 and a citizen of the United States on March 2013.